iallai/cookbook/README.md

 # cookbook
-only a cookbook for learn SICP.
+Only a cookbook for learn SICP.

 # vim config
 https://github.com/kovisoft/slimv